• Skip to primary navigation

 On the plate are home toasted barley kernels as well as the ground up toasted barley from a Japanese mugicha tea bag - you can see how much darker the latter is!
 On the cutting board is barley that has been roasted for 5, 10, 15, 20, 25 and 30 minutes (from top to bottom).

-Depending on whether the kernel is hulled or unhulled, in powder or whole form etc, the concentration will differ, so you'll need to adjust the simmering/ steeping time accordingly.
+Depending on whether the kernel is hulled or unhulled, in powder or whole form etc, the concentration will differ.
+Thus, you'll need to adjust the simmering/ steeping time accordingly.
 Generally:

-• broken barley bits (this is the most common type of store-bought Japanese mugicha)- quicker to brew
+• broken barley bits: this is the most common type of store-bought Japanese mugicha and is quicker to brew

 • Usually, my home toasted kernels are less roasted than the store bought ones as I get tired of standing at the stove after 30 minutes!
 (So I simmer them for longer)